Health Devices Achievement Award

 The Health Devices Achievement Award is presented each year to recognize innovative and effective initiatives undertaken by member healthcare institutions to improve patient safety, reduce costs, or otherwise facilitate better strategic management of health technology.

-Applicants must represent a healthcare facility or health system that is a current member of one of the following ECRI services: Health Devices System™, HDGold™, or SELECTplus®.
+Applicants must represent a healthcare facility or health system that is a current member of any ECRI service or program.

 What the winner receives

 - Honorary award for prominent display in the winning institution

 - Formal presentation of the award to your organization

 - Feature article and promotion on ECRI's website